Lighthouses of New Zealand: Northeast South Island

 Lyttelton Harbour (Gladstone Quay) (1)

 1878 (?).
 Inactive since 2011.
 6 m (20 ft) octagonal wood tower with lantern and gallery.
 Lighthouse painted white, lantern dome and gallery rail dark green.
-Michal Klajban's 2021 photo is at right. and Google has a satellite view.
+Michal Klajban's 2021 photo is at right and Google has a satellite view.
 Prior to the earthquakes Paige Valentine took a 2008 closeup and Phillip Capper has a 2005 view from outside the harbor.
 The two earthquakes partially collapsed the quay and left the lighthouse with a severe lean; the Port Corporation has a photo that shows this lean.
-Google's satellite view shows the pier after the lighthouse was removed for restoration.
 The pier was replaced by a new cruise ship pier while the lighthouse was removed to storage.
 The lighthouse returned when the new pier was completed in November 2020.
-In the meantime the active light (focal plane 6 m (20 ft); quick green flash every 1 s) was placed on a slender mast; Trabas has Boucher's photo.
+In the meantime the active light (focal plane 6 m (20 ft); quick green flash every 1 s) was placed on a slender mast; Trabas has Boucher's 2017 photo.
 Located at the end of the historic Gladstone Quay on the east side of the entrance to Lyttelton harbor.
 Acessible by walking the quay.
 Site open, tower closed.
 Operator: Lyttelton Port Corporation.
 Admiralty K4300; NGA 5272.

-Date unknown.
+Around 2018.
 Active; focal plane 18 m (59 ft); white light, 2 s on, 2 s off.
-18 m (59 ft) post, mounted on a round concrete pier and carrying a rectangular daymark colored in a yellow and orange checkerboard pattern.
-Trabas has Boucher's photo, Michael Krommydas has a distant view from shore, Graeme Anderson has a distant 2019 street view, and Google has a satellite view.
-This light was repaired and returned to service following the earthquakes.
+18 m (59 ft) round red tower.
+Graeme Anderson has a distant 2019 street view, and Google has a satellite view.
+Trabas has Boucher's 2017 photo showing a post, mounted on a round concrete pier and carrying a rectangular daymark colored in a yellow and orange checkerboard pattern.
+Michael Krommydas has a distant 2011 view from shore of an earlier beacon.
 Located on a rocky reef, 963 m (0.6 mi) west of the front light.
 Accessible only by boat, but there are good views from shore.
 Site open, tower closed.
 Operator/site manager: Lyttelton Port Corporation.
 Admiralty K4290.1; NGA 5260.

 Lyttelton Harbour Light, Lyttelton, October 2021